chrusel/linux-kernel-examples/udemy/README.md

 # Udemy
 Chrusel's personal git repository to the character-device-drivers-in-deep udemy course.
+Linux Kernel 6.5.y.

 # 1. Introduction
 Information about all the devic-files and its numbers are listed in `/proc/devices`